soloinovator/azure-pipelines-agent/docs/noderunner.md

 # Node 6 support

 Agent tasks can be implemented in PowerShell or Node.
-The agent currently ships with three versions of Node that tasks can target: 6, 10 & 16.
+The agent currently ships with multiple versions of Node that tasks can target: 6, 10, 16, 20 & 24.

 Since Node 6 has long passed out of the upstream maintenance window, and all officially supported tasks are migrated from Node 6 to Node 10, Node 6 soon will be removed from the agent package.
 It's also highly recommended to third-party task maintainers migrate tasks to Node 10 or Node 16.